-The Gunners have played the last 35 minutes of 2-2 thrilling draw against Spurs with 10 men after the dismissal of Coquelin, who will now miss the FA Cup encounter through suspension, but rest of the squad are not suffering from any after-affects which is a plus point for the North Londoners.
+The Gunners have played the last 35 minutes of 2-2 thrilling draw against Spurs with 10 men after the dismissal of Coquelin, who will now miss the FA Cup encounter through suspension, but rest of the squad are not suffering from any after-effects which is a plus point for the North Londoners.

-As it is, Netbet now backs the reigning champions Arsenal for the FA Cup title at odds of 4/9.
+The reigning champions Arsenal for the FA Cup title at odds of 4/9.
 Manchester United are second favourites with odds of 6/3, while Chelsea are now considered as outsiders.